What are the Fund’s objectives?

 The ex-distribution date refers to the day on or after which new units purchased will not receive that month’s distribution.
-The ex-distribution date is two days prior to the record date.
-This is in line with trade settlement rules, which require trade plus three days to become an actual unitholder.
+The ex-distribution date is one day prior to the record date.
+This is in line with trade settlement rules, which require trade plus two days to become an actual unitholder.
 Investors are encouraged to consult with their investment advisor for a full understanding of trade settlements.

 Do you provide an estimate on my tax breakdown, including return of capital?

 As we need to wait until all of the relevant tax data is received from the portfolio companies and a tax analysis is performed, Canoe is unable to provide an estimate prior to releasing the full information.
 Canoe will post on the website in early March containing the full tax breakdown of distributions for that year.
 View historical tax information.